AnimeSwap/docs/docs/contracts/contracts.md

 :::

 :::tip
-All contracts use two accounts, Deploy Account and Resource Account.
+All contracts use two accounts, `Deploy Account` and `Resource Account`.
-Deploy Account is used for contract ABI, and Resource Account is used for keeping resources
+`Deploy Account` is used for contract ABI, and `Resource Account` is used for keeping resources.
 :::

 ## Devnet